What Size Gas Cylinder for MIG Welding? It’s Decision Time

 So, if your full cylinder started with 2000 psi on the pressure gauge, a reading of 1000 psi tells you that roughly 50% of your gas remains.

 And don’t be surprised if you notice the gauge seems to hold steady for a time, then drops suddenly.
-The slow gas discharge rate that we use in welding can cause the pressure dial to temporarily hang-up.
+The slow gas discharge rate that we use in welding can cause the pressure dial to hang-up temporarily.
 It won’t take long before you get a feel for the accuracy of your pressure gauge.

 See why MIG is the Best Welder for Beginners.